Thomas Büchel: Political career

 He was a member of the Landtag of Liechtenstein in 1993 as a member of the Progressive Citizens' Party.
 He resigned from the Landtag when he was appointed as Deputy Prime Minister of Liechtenstein on 15 December 1993, under the government of Mario Frick.
 Additionally, he was the minister of the interior, education, environment, agriculture and forestry.

 Büchel was the Progressive Citizens' Party's candidate for Prime Minister of Liechtenstein in the 1997 Liechtenstein general election.
 The party received 39.2% of the vote, the lowest in its history to that point.
 Shortly afterwards, the party ended the coalition with the Patriotic Union that had existed since 1938.
 He was subsequently succeeded by Michael Ritter on 2 February 1997.

 Later life

 From 1998 to 2000 Büchel was the managing director Thermoselect AG in Liechtenstein.
 As of 2011, he has been a board member of OLMA-Messen in St. Gallen, and the president of the foundation board of the Liechtenstein state hospital since 2002.
 He has been a member of the European Commission against Racism and Intolerance since 2004.

 Personal life

-Büchel married Corina Kindle (born 7 July 1952) on 4 April 1977 and they have three children together.
+Büchel married Corina Kindle on 4 April 1977 and they have three children together.
 His brother Alois Büchel is a notable theatre director.